tock/tock/doc/reference/trd104-syscalls.md

 6 libtock-c Userspace Library Methods
 =================================

-This section describes the method signatures for system calls and upcalls in C, as an example of how they appear to application/userspace code..
+This section describes the method signatures for system calls and upcalls in C, as an example of how they appear to application/userspace code.

 Because C allows a single return value but Tock system calls can return multiple values, they do not easily map to idiomatic C. These low-level APIs are translated into standard C